handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ### Modules cheatsheet

-Here is an extensive list of all Handsontable parts imported and registered.
+Here is a full list of all Handsontable parts imported and registered.
 This example builds Handsontable out of all fragments.
 You can copy and paste the ones you need.

+::: details Modules cheatsheet
 ```js
 // import the `base` module
 import Handsontable from 'handsontable/base';